 Bilingual Salary Differential Allowance Policy & Form

-A salary differential allowance shall be paid to incumbents of positions requiring use of a second language as designated by the appointing authority and the Director of Human Resources.
-Designation of positions for which bilingual proficiency is required is the sole prerogative of the County.
+A salary differential allowance shall be paid to employees required to use a second language as designated by the appointing authority and the HR Director.
+Designation of bilingual required positions is the sole prerogative of the County.
 Positions can only be designated to receive the Bilingual Salary Differential Allowance when the following eligibility requirements are met and procedures followed.

 GENERAL ELIGIBILITY REQUIREMENTS

 - All non-supervisory permanent positions are eligible for bilingual salary differential allowance.
 Extra help employees in AFSCME or SEIU are eligible for bilingual pay.

 - Department communicates the need for a particular position to be designated to receive the bilingual salary differential allowance based on: